DE

 Image

 With the symbol (mountain on a dark background), you can insert an image.
-First, define the place on the sheet and then select an image from your storage.
-A company logo lends your reporting professionalism and a recognizable aspect.
+First, define the space on the sheet and then choose an image from your storage.
+A company logo makes your reporting look professional and recognizable.

 Rectangle and Circle